 We welcome donations for our Depot which we hope will become the UK recognised site of High Speed Train preservation as a working museum base.
-A registered charity, 125 Group needs to raise £100,000 to allow the development to proceed and protect its fleet assets from the ravages of the English weather.
-Current Total Raised = £39,168.68
+A registered charity, 125 Group needs to raise £100,000 to allow the development to succeed and protect its fleet assets from the ravages of the English weather.

 As a mark of appreciation, donors who give £125 and over will be invited to have their name added to our Donation Wall which will adorn the HST depot building, this is a very special personal way to support our preservation efforts.

 THREE WAYS TO DONATE TO OUR HST DEPOT APPEAL

 Make a bank transfer from your own account into our HST Depot appeal account:

 Sort Code: 40-52-40.
 Account No.: 00099501